By the end of this chapter, you should be able to

 In addition to repeating your message, body movements can also regulate conversations.
 Nodding your head to indicate that you are listening may encourage the customer to continue asking questions.
 Holding your hand up with the palm out may signal them to stop and provide a pause where you can start to answer.

 Body movements also substitute or replace verbal messages.
-Ekman and Friesen found that facial features communicate to others our feelings, but our body movements often reveal how intensely we experience those feelings (Ekman, P., and Friesen, W., 1967).
+Researchers found that facial features communicate to others our feelings, but our body movements often reveal how intensely we experience those feelings (Ekman & Friesen, 1967).
 For example, if the customer makes a face of frustration while trying to use the software program, they may need assistance.
 If they push away from the computer and separate themselves physically from interacting with it, they may be extremely frustrated.
 Learning to gauge feelings and their intensity as expressed by customers takes time and patience, and your attention to them will improve your ability to facilitate positive interactions.

 As a general rule when presenting, try to act naturally, as if you were telling a friend a story, so that your body will relax and your nonverbal gestures will come more naturally.
 Practice is key to your level of comfort; the more practice you get, the more comfortable and less intimidating it will seem to you.